jkroepke/helm-secrets/docs/Feature Flags.md

 - `secrets://https://${GITHUB_TOKEN}@raw.githubusercontent.com/org/repo/ref/pathtofile.yml`

 In this case, `GITHUB_TOKEN` will be substituted with an environment variable named GITHUB_TOKEN.
 Only `${}` syntax is supported.

+## Conflicting environments

+Some environment like ArgoCD do the same, but with an [limited](https://argo-cd.readthedocs.io/en/stable/user-guide/build-environment/) subset of environment variables.

+In such situations, the `$` needs escaped to prevent evalution in environments.
+For ArgoCD, it's an additional dolar sign like `$${GITHUB_TOKEN}`.
+Other environments are working with back-slash like `\${GITHUB_TOKEN}`